Wednesday, July 5, 2017

 Potato Hill (Spud Mountain), 11,871'

 Essence: "Spud Mountain" is a little potato-shaped summit ringed by noble peaks.
 Seen from everywhere, it is favored by locals who just have to check it out--time and again.
 The mountain is clad with forests and cliffs.
 The climb is short but rugged--we are fortunate the route exists.
 The way through dense woods is anything but obvious.
-A narrow but safe boulder ridge leads to the crest.
+A narrow but safe big-block ridge leads to the crest.
 An alternative scramble up the west ridge is described.
+LiDAR has increased Spud's elevation to 11,880' with a rise of 1,285 feet.

 Travel: From Durango, drive north on US Route 550.
 Two miles south of Coal Bank Pass there is a tight left hairpin.
 At mile marker 55.2 park in a large pullout on the left/west.
 Allow 35 minutes from Durango.